Interesting Facts about the #Pinkpussyhat Project

 The pussyhats are simple and doable– so it was easy to engage many, many women.

-To your #pinkpussyhat visibility and beyond!!
+To your #pinkpussyhat empowerment and beyond!!

 Michelle